 The school has valuable arrangements for collective worship.
-For example, teachers and pupils hold assemblies on themes such as the rights of the child and learning methods.
+For example, teachers and pupils hold assemblies on themes such as the rights of the child.
 Teachers inspire pupils by sharing the stories of influential famous people, such as Betsi Cadwaladr, and encourage pupils to reflect on people they admire.
-For example, the 'Criw Cymraeg', which has representation from both of the school's streams, leads a beneficial assembly through the medium of Welsh to support the speaking skills of their peers.

 Through stimulating themes, teachers develop pupils' understanding of their identity, heritage and Welsh culture successfully.
-For example, pupils create a useful podcast for visitors which includes interesting facts about the local area.
+For example, pupils learn about Welsh hymns, such as 'Calon Lân', to sing at a 'wedding' held at the local church following their work on celebrations.
 Staff promote pupils' Welshness highly effectively in all aspects of school life.
 For example, pupils enjoy competing in the school eisteddfod and Eisteddfod Glyn Ceiriog.
 Valuable opportunities are also provided for pupils at both schools to compete as a federation in the Urdd Eisteddfod, locally, regionally and nationally.

 The school provides a range of appealing clubs and activities that enrich the curriculum and provide social and purposeful opportunities for pupils.
-For example, pupils are given opportunities to take part in drum workshops, to attend the Urdd club and the chess club.
+For example, pupils are given opportunities to take part in drum workshops, to attend the Urdd club and the cooking club.
 By doing so, pupils develop their personal and creative skills highly successfully.

 Staff provide valuable opportunities for pupils to influence a number of issues relating to school life through the activities of the school council and the eco council.
-For example, members of the eco council play a leading part in developing the school's outdoor areas, including applying for a grant to develop the fruit and vegetable garden.
+For example, members of the eco council play a leading part in develop the school's outdoor areas, including applying for a grant to develop the school field and the fruit and vegetable garden.
 As a result, many pupils have a good understanding of their food's journey from field to fork.
 By discussing a range of global issues, teachers develop pupils' understanding of how to be principled and knowledgeable citizens.
-For example, teachers organise for a representative of an international charity to visit the school to deepen pupils' understanding of the importance of water for everyone around the world.
-Following this, the youngest pupils organised a sponsored walk in aid of the charity.
+For example, teachers organise for a representative of an international charity to visit the school to deepen pupils' understanding of the importance of water to everyone around the world.

 Staff provide a rich range of experiences that encourage pupils to use their imagination creatively.
-For example, following their work on the poet Hedd Wyn, they designed and created eisteddfod chairs out of clay.
+For example, following their work on Welsh history, they designed and created love spoons out of clay.
 They also designed and created a model of an animal park on a large scale.
-Pupils develop their creative skills skilfully by creating and decorating African instruments and by creating attractive pictures when emulating the work of a famous artist on endangered animals.
+Pupils develop their creative skills skilfully, for example when choosing a specific medium to create a self-portrait and conveying effect by using chalk, pencil or paint.

-Teachers provide beneficial opportunities for pupils to develop their physical skills in an appropriate range of experiences.
-For example, pupils take part in physical activities by providing beneficial forest sessions.
+Teachers provide beneficial opportunities for pupils to develop their physical skills in an appropriate range of activities such as beneficial forest sessions.
 Staff also organise football and netball tournaments for pupils to develop their skills beneficially.

 Nearly all pupils enjoy the variety of equipment that is available to them during break time, including the climbing frame and the obstacle course.

-Leaders create an effective culture of safeguarding across the schools in the federation.
+Leaders foster an effective culture of safeguarding across the schools in the federation.
 All members of staff have a sound understanding of child protection policies and processes.
 The school's arrangements for safeguarding pupils meet requirements and are not a cause for concern.